printers-for-people/catboat/docs/Config_Reference.md

 ## Temperature sensors

-Klipper includes definitions for many types of temperature sensors.
+Kalico includes definitions for many types of temperature sensors.
 These sensors may be used in any config section that requires a temperature sensor (such as an `[extruder]` or `[heater_bed]` section).